ConservationInternational/trends.earth/LDMP/help/source/background/understanding_indicators.rst

 As part of the "2030 Agenda for Sustainable Development", Sustainable Development Goal (SDG) 15 is to:

-    Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss
+    "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss"

 Each SDG has specific targets addressing different components, in this case, of life on land.
 Target 15.3 aims to:

-    By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world
+    "By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world"

 Indicators will be used then to assess the progress of each SDG target.
 In the case of SDG 15.3 the progress towards a land degradation neutral world will be assessed using indicator 15.3.1:

-    proportion of land that is degraded over total land area
+    "proportion of land that is degraded over total land area"

 As the custodian agency for SDG 15.3, the United Nations Convention to Combat Desertification (UNCCD) has developed a `Good Practice Guidance (GPG)